YetAnotherNerd/whatlastgenre/README.md

 * `echonest` [[URL](http://echonest.com)]
 artist only, fixed list of [genres](http://developer.echonest.com/docs/v4/artist.html#list-genres)

+##### vaqueries option
+Search for all artists if there is no albumartist on albums with various artists.
+This will make queries for va-albums without albumartist take significantly longer, but yields more results.
+See `various` score option below.

+Default `True`

 ##### id3v23sep option
 By (mutagen) default all id3 v2.3 tags will be upgraded to v2.4.
 Since v2.3